May and the pull of protest

 The courage and cost of speaking up

 That tension has felt very close to home recently.
 In April, I joined a local resident in organising a community walk in my area as part of the Community Planning Alliance national day of action for nature, parks and green spaces.
 It was a local walk with a wider message.
 People care about fields, paths, trees, wildlife corridors and the green spaces woven into everyday life.
 They care about what gets built, what gets lost, and who gets heard when decisions are being made.
+Our peaceful walk unfortunately attracted some less than nice comments along the lines of how useless it was and that the only viable route was through official council channels.
+I disagree!

 When protest comes close to home

 Along with others who dared to speak up, we were publicly described as toxic, haters and liars.
 Earlier in the year, we were also described as displaying signs of the Dark Triad, a term associated with narcissism, Machiavellianism and psychopathy.
-That is an extraordinary way to frame ordinary residents asking questions about local claims, planning decisions and public communication.
+That is an extraordinary way for elected representatives to frame ordinary residents asking questions and calling out misinformation.

 Why I will keep asking questions